Freeway9527/Xxio_PWA-TextEditor/README.md

 ## Installation
 Make sure that you have Node.js install, if you do not have node.js, you can visit [Node.js website](https://nodejs.org/en).

-You will also need to add dependencies, in your terminal type in:
+In your terminal type in:

 ```
 npm install